 Fire is an excellent source of warm, yellow light.
 You can take a photo of flames on the dark background.
 The fire is better seen in the dark.
 You can shoot candles or campfires, but please be careful and remember about your safety.

 Consider playing around with shutter speed – if you make it longer, the flames will turn out smooth and beautiful.
 But in this case, use a tripod to avoid unnecessary motion.

 There are so many candies out there.
 Choose one candy or a variety of different colorful candies.
 You can experiment with lighting, backdrops, and camera settings.

 30. Eyes – Creative Macro Photography Idea for Portrait Lovers

 The eyes are one of the most significant parts of the human face.
 With eyes, a viewer can read emotions; that’s why this part of our body is very photogenic.
 All eyes are beautiful with their unique pattern, so don’t limit yourself to shooting only human eyes.
 The eyes of an animal, bird, and even a fish are a great photography subject.
 If you can get close enough.

 Over to You

 I hope you enjoyed these macro photography ideas compiled here.
 Give these ideas a try, and you’ll see it’s a lot of fun.
 Play around with focus, camera settings, and lighting to get different results with the same object every time.

 If you don’t have a macro lens yet, you can begin with extension tubes or use the reverse lens technique.
 Alternatively, buy an expensive lens when you are ready to take it a step further into exploring tiny worlds.
 Take your camera and go practice macro photography!

-Do you have any other ideas for fun macro photography or interesting macro photography subjects?
+Do you have any other ideas to shoot or interesting macro photography subjects?
 Please let us know in the comments below.